zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 11: Spack related: Refresh the modules
 ---
    - From spack version 19 and on we are required to refresh the module tree to get access to the modules.

-     Refersh the modules by doing this:
+  - [ ] Refresh the modules by doing this:

    ```bash
    yes 'y' | spack module tcl refresh --delete-tree